 *Jolene’s husband seconds the Google Calendar idea.
 He says the calendar/phone options keep him organized.

-Share Your Time Management Tips
+Share Your Managing Your Time without Losing Your Mind Tips

 Thanks, Melissa, for sharing your time management tips.
 If one of those tips solves a problem for you, leave a comment about how it helped.
 And please, leave a comment with your best time management tip if you like.
 And come back tomorrow for tips from another guest blogger, Amy Stout.

 Managing Your Time Without Losing Your Mind, Part 2

 Managing Your Time Without Losing Your Mind, Part 3